Treating Eosinophilic Esophagitis

 Some children with EoE may be allergic to a single food, while others may be allergic to many foods.

-Because allergy tests are often unable to determine which foods are causing you’re your child may need to temporarily eliminate some or all normal foods from his or her diet, and gradually re-introduce them.
+Because allergy tests are often unable to determine which foods are causing your child may need to temporarily eliminate some or all normal foods from his or her diet, and gradually re-introduce them.
 If that’s the case, your child may need to temporarily follow an elimination diet or an elemental diet:

 This type of diet removes all foods that are known to cause an allergic reaction, as well as other foods that are suspected to cause problems.
 The remaining foods are monitored to ensure a balanced diet.